 The Whitney Brothers also built the historic Hollybush mansion, where in 1967 President Lyndon Johnson and Soviet Premier Aleksei Kosygin hosted the summit conference that led to a thaw in the Cold War and eased world tensions.
 During the twentieth century the factory was relocated from the center of the town and changed its focus from glass manufacturing to the production of metal closures for glass and metal containers.
 Then in 1923, Glassboro gained recognition, as it became the home of the New Jersey Normal School, later to become Glassboro State College and now the renowned Rowan University.

 The Current Glassboro is a progressive community, always creating an innovative future.
-In a partnership between the municipality, University and local public schools a Cyber District is being developed in the downtown business area, that will provide businesses with the most technically advanced fiber broadband services available in the County.
 Combining advanced technology infrastructure with a thriving cosmopolitan atmosphere that’s just minutes from Philadelphia and Delaware the downtown is continually being revitalized.

 Rand Report: Great News for Glassboro Employment, Income, Public Safety, & Housing Prices.